Back to Top

 Once logged in, select Create a New Application and choose Registered Nursing Program application.

-The RN application is three pages long, including demographic information, academic/admission requirements, and the certification and signature page.
+The RN application is four pages long and includes demographic information, RN course transfer, academic/admission requirements, and the certification and signature page.
 You can save your progress if you are not able to complete the application in one sitting.
 Do not create a new application for the same academic term.
-The next time you log in you will see your current Health Sciences-Registered Nursing Application on your My Account page.
-Click on the application hyperlink to resume your application.
+The next time you log in, on your My Account page, you must click on the Health Sciences-Registered Nursing Application hyperlink to resume your application.

-We encourage you to preview your application before submitting to make any necessary edits to the application.
+We encourage you to preview your application before submitting to make any necessary edits to it.

 After you submit your RN application, log back into the portal and go to My Account to view the Action Required alert.
 Click View and you will see which supplemental item(s) you will need to upload.